Kidnapping of Alan Johnston: Print and online petitions

 Gaza correspondent, Alan Johnston".
 The advertisement "[asks] again that everyone with influence on this situation increase their efforts, to ensure that Alan is freed quickly and unharmed."

 It was signed by most editors of British national newspapers, including Alan Rusbridger, Robert Thomson, John Witherow, Patience Wheatcroft, Will Lewis, Paul Dacre and Richard Wallace.
 Other signatories included David Dimbleby, Sir David Frost, Jon Snow, Christiane Amanpour and Al Jazeera's Wadah Khanfar.

 That same day, the BBC news website created an online version of the petition to allow people from across the world to sign it.
 The petition closed a few days later on 5 April.
 The petition was later re-opened on 12 April, a full month after Johnston's kidnapping.

 On 3 July, the online petition registered its 200,000th signatory calling for Johnston's release.

 Release

 On 4 July, Johnston was freed by his captors and handed over to Hamas officials.
 Johnston said he was "tired", but "in good health", and thanked those who pushed for his release.
 He also confirmed that he had access to the BBC World Service for much of his captivity and had heard the worldwide calls for his release on shows like World Have Your Say and Newshour.
 He described his captivity as an "appalling experience".

-Johnston met with Haniya immediately after being freed before leaving for Jerusalem.
+Johnston met with Haniyeh immediately after being freed before leaving for Jerusalem.
 He later also met Mahmoud Abbas and Salam Fayyad in Ramallah before returning home, arriving in London on 7 July from Tel Aviv.